awsdocs/iam-user-guide/doc_source/list_amazonresourcegrouptaggingapi.md

 |   [ TagResources ](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/API_TagResources.html)  | Add tags to AWS resources | Tagging |  |  |  |
 |   [ UntagResources ](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/API_UntagResources.html)  | Remove tags from AWS resources | Tagging |  |  |  |

-## Resources Defined by Resource Group Tagging<a name="amazonresourcegrouptaggingapi-resources-for-iam-policies"></a>
+## Resources Defined by Amazon Resource Group Tagging API<a name="amazonresourcegrouptaggingapi-resources-for-iam-policies"></a>

 Amazon Resource Group Tagging API has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.